bitfinity-network/bit-fusion-sdk/docs/deploy.md

     curl -L https://foundry.paradigm.xyz | bash
     ```

+- Install [local-ssl-proxy](https://github.com/cameronhunter/local-ssl-proxy) to run Dfx tests.
+Required since to make calls to evm-rpc canister we require HTTPS.
+- Install SSL certificates to make local-ssl-proxy able to work.

+    On linux systems it should be enough to run

+    ```sh
+    sudo cp btc-deploy/mkcert/* /etc/ssl/
+    ```

+    While on MacOS you should install them by clicking on the certificates in the mkcert folder.

 ### Ubuntu 24.04 additional dependencies

 - Install libunwind: `sudo apt install libunwind-dev`
 - Install protobuf: `sudo apt install protobuf-compiler`

 ## Build